The Last of Us co-creator makes shock exit from hit HBO series

 Neil Druckmann, who co-created The Last of Us video game and its hit HBO television adaptation, has announced he is departing the show to focus on his games studio.

-The 46-year-old writer and programmer co-directed the bestselling 2013 game along with Bruce Straley, along with its 2020 sequel.
-He co-created the television version alongside Chernobyl writer Craig Mazin.
+The 46-year-old writer and programmer co-directed the bestselling 2013 game with Bruce Straley, along with its 2020 sequel.
+He then co-created the television version alongside Chernobyl writer Craig Mazin.

 Druckmann has remained as studio head for Naughty Dog, the company that developed The Last of Us, and announced in a statement posted to Instagram that he will now focus on that role.